lordvitor11/ProjetoMercadoMiranda/README.md

 # ProjetoMercadoMiranda
-Projeto realizado em trio por:
+Projeto realizado em trio por: <br>
  <a href="www.github.com/lordvitor11">Vitor César</a> <br>
  <a>Victor Hugo</a> <br>
  <a>Thiago Macêdo<\a> <br>